A person running along a sandy beach with the ocean in the background.

 • Identify your perfect customer and their pain points.

-• Customize your language and findings to strike a chord with their needs.
+• Fit your language and examples to resonate with their needs.

 • Social Proof (Optional):